 There are several approaches to set rates under the PPS, depending on the type of service: fee schedule rates, cost-based rates, payment for vendor goods and services, and participant-directed service rates.
+The rate setting methods described below apply to both in-state and out-of-state providers as allowed in provider qualifications for each waiver service.
 For the purposes of this waiver, vendor goods and services refers to payment for the completion of a task or delivery of an item.